SteelCompendium/data-rules-md-dse/Abilities/Kits/Swashbuckler/Fancy Footwork.md

 distance: Melee 1
 file_basename: Fancy Footwork
 file_dpath: Abilities/Kits/Swashbuckler
-flavor: All combat is a dance-and you'll be the one leading.
+flavor: All combat is a dance—and you'll be the one leading.
 item_id: fancy-footwork
 item_index: '01'
 item_name: Fancy Footwork